-• State budget enacted and staff reviewed authorizing legislation to begin developing the program.
+• The state budget was enacted, and staff reviewed authorizing legislation to begin developing the program.
 Initial communication sent to all 100 counties informing them about the program and conveying that more guidance would be provided.

 - Develop program guidance and processes.

 - Communication with all 100 counties to educate them about the program and gauge interest in participation.

 - Identify potential pilot projects.